CodeChain-io/codechain-dashboard/server/README.md

 Just run `codechain-agent-hub` in your shell.
 To safely communicate with the Dashboard, please set the `PASSPHRASE` environment variable.
 The Dashboard program should use the same passphrase.
+Also, you should set `NETWORK_ID` environment variable to print the network id in log messages.

 When you are using the `PASSPHRASE` you should use SSL over the connection.
 If you don't use the SSL, the `PASSPHRASE` is open to the internet.